Underworld Evolution (2006) Review

 Underworld Evolution (2006)

-My obsession with the Underworld franchise stems from the summer afternoon, where, while dreaming up movie ideas, I came up with a concept for a film about a gang war between vampires and werewolves.
+My obsession with the Underworld franchise stems from the summer afternoon when, while dreaming up movie ideas, I came up with a concept for a film about a gang war between vampires and werewolves.
 The idea was simple enough: take fiction’s two greatest monster creations and pit them against each other in the best tradition of classic gangster films like Public Enemy and White Heat.

-It couldn’t have been more than a couple of weeks later, after I had come up with a rough, brief outline, that I read on the Internet that a similar movie was already in production.
-It was called Underworld, and while it copied my basic idea, the synopsis I read added an interesting kind of ‘Romeo and Juliet’ spin on the concept; recasting the Montagues and the Capulets as warring clans of supernatural creatures.
-I was disappointed, but ultimately I approved and awaited the finished film with great anticipation.
+It couldn’t have been more than a few weeks later after I’d come up with a rough, short outline, that I read on the Internet that a similar movie was already in production.
+It was called Underworld, and while it copied my basic idea, the synopsis I read added an interesting kind of “Romeo and Juliet” spin to the concept, recasting the Montagues and Capulets as warring clans of supernatural creatures.
+I was disappointed but ultimately approved and awaited the finished movie with great anticipation.

 Underworld Evolution (2006) Review

-The recruited cast was very capable though; Beckinsale as vampire heroine Seline was the best thing to happen to leather cat suits sine Diana Riggs saved the day on The Avengers.
-Her co-star Scott Speedman though spent every frame of film looking completely and totally out of his league.
-He’s supposed to be a capable young surgeon named Michael, but he doesn’t look like he can cure hemorrhoids with Preparation H. I’m not sure what happen to this love story that was promised, but it was entirely non-existent save for a stolen kiss, and admit it, if you got the chance lock lips with Kate Beckinsale, you wouldn’t hesitate either.
+Beckinsale, as vampire heroine Selene, was the best thing to happen to leather catsuits since Diana Rigg saved the day in The Avengers.
+Her co-star, Scott Speedman, however, spent every frame of the movie looking completely and utterly out of his league.
+He’s supposed to be a capable young surgeon named Michael, but he doesn’t look like he could cure hemorrhoids with Preparation H. I’m not sure what happened to the promised love story, but it was completely nonexistent—except for a stolen kiss.
+And admit it, if you had the chance to lock lips with Kate Beckinsale, you wouldn’t hesitate either.

-What plot that did exist was so overly written and completely contradictory, not to mention convoluted, all we are left with is bad dialogue, soulless acting and some admittedly, rather cool fight scenes.
-At the end of the film enough lingering threads were constructed that the film practically begged to have a sequel.
-With marginal success at the box office, this request was easily answered with the follow-up entitled Underworld Evolution.
+Whatever plot existed was so overwritten, contradictory, and convoluted that all we’re left with is bad dialogue, soulless acting, and some admittedly cool fight scenes.
+By the end of the movie, enough loose ends had been tied up that it was practically begging for a sequel.
+With marginal box office success, this request was easily answered with Underworld: Evolution.

-The sequel more or less picks up where the first left off, actually, almost exactly where the first one left off.
-Which is immediately problematic in terms of the logistics of story structure and continuity.
-I mean, even Jack Bauer gets about a year off between bad days, at least within the chronology of 24.
+The sequel picks up almost exactly where the first one left off, which is immediately problematic in terms of story structure and continuity.
+Even Jack Bauer gets about a year off between bad days—at least within the chronology of 24.

-In part one, two vampire overlords were scratched off the to-do list, there’s one left and he is one angry half-bat creature.
-He recklessly pursues Selene and Michael (who’s now a vampire/werewolf hybrid) in the hopes that they’ll lead him to his long lost brother: the first werewolf.
-The film pretty much becomes fight scene, fight scene, death trap, fight scene, sex scene, big fight, bigger fight, climactic fight, the end.
+In the first film, two vampire overlords were crossed off the to-do list.
+That leaves one left, and he’s an angry half-bat creature.
+He ruthlessly pursues Selene and Michael—now a vampire-werewolf hybrid—hoping they’ll lead him to his long-lost brother, the first werewolf.
+The movie pretty much boils down to a sequence of fight scenes, death traps, more fight scenes, a sex scene, a big fight, an even bigger fight, and finally, a climactic battle.

-The killer part is that considering the way the first Underworld was structured, I was so sure that Wiseman and McBride knew where they were going next and what they wanted to do with the story.
-Apparently, I was giving them too much credit.
-The thing seems put together with typically childish, “it would be cool if did ‘this’” gusto.
-Again, this thing looks very cool indeed, but that may just be the whole blue-tint lighting scheme that I hope Wiseman doesn’t translate to Die Hard 4.
+The killer part is that, given how the first Underworld was structured, I was sure Wiseman and McBride knew where they were going next and what they wanted to do with the story.
+Obviously, I gave them too much credit.
+The sequel seems to have been put together with a typically childish “it would be cool if it did this” mentality.
+Again, it does look cool, but that might just be the blue-tinted lighting scheme—one I sincerely hope Wiseman doesn’t bring to Die Hard 4.

-The film seems perpetually confused.
-It keeps throwing flashbacks at us to things that were either eluded to or actually shown in the original, which makes very little sense in the context of Evolution where nearly everything that had to do with part one is thrown out within the first 20 minutes.
+The movie seems perpetually confused.
+It keeps throwing flashbacks at us—some to events left out of the first film and others to moments we already saw—which makes little sense in the context of Evolution, where nearly everything from the first part is discarded within the first 20 minutes.

 Underworld Evolution (2006) Review

-You’d think that more guns, more gore and Kate Beckinsale in the bare flesh would be enough to pass along at least an extra star to this overwrought piece of violent gothic melodrama.
-Sorry to disappoint, but as the old saying goes: “you can’t fill your house with pretty things and expect it to make up for the shoddy construction and the substandard foundation.”
-Well, I’m not sure that was an actual saying, but it’s certainly apt nonetheless.
+You’d think that more guns, more gore, and Kate Beckinsale in the flesh would be enough to give this over-the-top piece of violent gothic melodrama at least one extra star.
+Sorry to disappoint, but as the old saying goes, you can’t fill your house with pretty things and expect them to make up for shoddy construction and a poor foundation.
+Well, I’m not sure that’s an actual saying, but it certainly applies here.

-If a movie is made well enough to be able to fully envelope you into it’s world despite bad acting, horrible dialogue and even cheesy special effects, then all can be forgiven.
-It’s why the original Star Trek is still regarded as the best; the stories and the characters still hold up, there is, if the good Spock will forgive me, a logical, emotional and compelling narrative being told.
+If a movie is made well enough that, despite bad acting, terrible dialogue, and even cheesy special effects, you’re still fully immersed in its world, then all is forgiven.
+That’s why the original Star Trek is still considered the best—the stories and characters hold up, and there is, if the good Spock will forgive me, a logical, emotional, and compelling story being told.

-In Underworld Evolution, you’re lucky if you even have a vague idea of individual thoughts and motivations as we go from scene to scene.
-We get hints of something bigger, but there’s never any pay off.
-We’re told that characters are too powerful to be stopped, but they’re eventually vanquished with little effort.
-We have a character who is a take charge, in control, woman of action, but she’s hitched her sail to a man that can’t go five minutes without whining about their predicament.
+In Underworld: Evolution, you’re lucky if you even have a vague idea of individual thoughts and motivations as we move from scene to scene.
+We get hints of something bigger, but it never pays off.
+We’re told that the characters are too powerful to stop, yet they’re eventually defeated with little effort.
+We have a character who is in charge, in control, a woman of action—yet she’s hitched her sail to a man who can’t go five minutes without whining about her predicament.

-I’d like to say that there was a point where I was able to put my wandering mind into neutral and just dig on the action sequences and other brick-a-brack, but even I’m not that capable of suspending disbelief that much.
-And that’s sad, this material has potential and in the right hands we could have been treated to one of the most ingenious monster movie mash ups ever.
+I’d like to say there was a point where I could put my wandering mind into neutral and just enjoy the action sequences and other brick-a-brack, but even I’m not capable of suspending disbelief that much.
+And that’s sad.
+This material has potential, and in the right hands, we could have had one of the most ingenious monster movie mash-ups ever.

-But instead, we get this Matrix and Blade hybrid, which, much like Underworld’s hybrids, is nowhere near as provocative or fulfilling as it should be or as it’d like to be.
+Instead, we get this Matrix and Blade hybrid, which—much like Underworld’s hybrids—is nowhere near as provocative or fulfilling as it should be or as it’d like to be.
 So there just might be some juice left in the idea after all.
 Call my agent!

 Final Thoughts